MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/bot-events.md

 ## Installation events

-The bot receives an `installationUpdate` event when you install or unistall a bot in a conversation.
+The bot receives an `installationUpdate` event when you install or uninstall a bot in a conversation.
 On installing a bot, the `action` field in the event is set to `add`, and when the bot is uninstalled the `action` field is set to `remove`.

 > [!NOTE]
 > When you upgrade an application, the bot receives the `installationUpdate` event only to add or remove a bot from the manifest.
 For all other scenarios, the `installationUpdate` event isn't triggered.
 The **action** field is set to `add-upgrade` if you add a bot or `remove-upgrade` if you remove a bot.